 Before Charter courses became available, I started attending compassion and empathy conferences and training programs in the UK and the USA.
 One of the training programs was a five-day retreat with Joyce Rupp through the Institute of Compassionate Presence in Omaha.
 Now called Boundless Compassion, in June of 2018, I completed training to become a Boundless Compassion Facilitator.
 See Boundless Compassion Program on Charter Website and Boundless Compassion Facebook Page.

 Sponsored by the Scientific and Medical Network in the UK, one of the conferences I attended included presenters, such as Karen Armstrong, Paul Gilbert, Iain McGilchrist, and other insightful speakers talking about mirror neurons, neuroplasticity, and the relationship between our brains and compassion.
 It was exciting to discover such powerful connections between ‘hard’ and ‘soft’ perspectives on compassion.
 It also was fun to meet Iain McGilchrist a few years later, when he came to speak at the University of Edinburgh.

-One offering I took last autumn related to brain research and compassion was through the National Institute for the Clinical Application of Behavioral Medicine (NICABM).
+One offering I took in 2019 related to brain research and compassion was through the National Institute for the Clinical Application of Behavioral Medicine (NICABM).
 Entitled ‘The Clinical Application of Compassion 2019’, it had an impressive faculty and was available online through NICABM (https://www.nicabm.com).

 Compassion appears to grow out of a worldview in which all life is an interconnected whole.
 When part of the whole suffers, and I’ve done all I can to relieve or alleviate that suffering, I show compassion when I don’t withdraw, but still hold a space of loving presence and kindness.
 The word itself means to ‘be with’ (com) another in the suffering or pain (passion) the other is experiencing.